The legal nomad: on avoiding the path to discontent

 ↑ Quoted from 10-year retrospective

 It's a spot-on assessment and expands well outside writing.
 The more thought-free and comfortable you can be in your own skin—a sort of internal autopilot—the better!
-Every little thing that makes you unlike everyone is what makes you so interesting.
+Every little thing that makes you different from everyone makes you so interesting.
 Don't cover that up in unnecessary 'glimmer'!

-Credit to Kottke for the story and discovery; well worth the link to see some additional choice excerpts from Legal Nomads.
+Credit to Kottke for the story and discovery—it' well worth the link to see some additional choice excerpts from Legal Nomads.